More U.S. military action in Pakistan possible: Graham

 U.S. drone aircraft in recent years have targeted mostly al Qaeda figures rather than Haqqani militants.

 Increased U.S. military action on Pakistani soil, including the idea of U.S. soldiers crossing the porous border from Afghanistan, would be deeply unpopular in Pakistan.
-Pakistan viewed the U.S. military raid in May that killed al Qaeda chief Osama in Laden in a Pakistani garrison town as a grievous breach of its sovereignty.
+Pakistan viewed the U.S. military raid in May that killed al Qaeda chief Osama bin Laden as a grievous breach of its sovereignty.

-"Don't underestimate how we feel about those who try to kill our troops," Graham said in the interview.

-"My belief is that Congress will be supportive of any action that the (U.S. military) experts deem necessary to protect lives of American soldiers" in Afghanistan.

 The tense ties between Pakistan and the United States worsened last week after Mullen, the chairman of the U.S. military's Joint Chiefs of Staff, described the Haqqani network as a "veritable arm" of Pakistan's ISI spy agency.